When to Visit Cuba

 If you do visit during the wet season, however, you don’t have to worry about being stuck in a constant downpour.
 Rain usually comes and leaves fast, and is followed by the sun.
 Translation: even during the wet season, you’ll still have ample opportunities to spend time outside.
 Do note that eastern Cuba is usually a bit hotter and more humid than other parts of the country during the wet season.

 Christmas is fairly relaxed and family-focused in Cuba.
 New Year’s Eve, which is close to the anniversary of the Revolution, is a fun and festive time to visit.
 Easter tends to see larger crowds and higher prices.
 A handful of other festivals take place in Santiago and Havana in July and August.

+The best time to visit Cuba really depends on both your tolerance for the high season and inclement tropical weather.
 Cuba can see hurricanes and tropical storms.
 The hurricane season technically lasts from June until November, but September and October tend to be the most menacing months.

 Another reason to dedicate ample time factoring the weather into your itinerary is the fact that obtaining entry into Cuba requires serious preparation.
 You'll need more than a valid passport to be allowed to enter the country, and if you are a citizen of the United States of America, then there will be some additional hoops to jump through.
 Transportation to the actual island is limited to air and cruise ship, but again, dependent upon your country of origin, gaining entry by ship may have additional requirements.

 Thoroughly planning for the weather and gaining entry to the country is worth the trouble though.
 S,o get your paperwork in order, and pack your bags according to the time of year you'll be visiting—you're in for an unforgettable trip.